PhillipLy/BFSCUDA/README.md

 # nvcc bfsearch.cu
 For example in order to run bidirectional BFS for NYC distance data enter:
 # .a.out NYCdistance.txt
+If you want to process larger graphs such as Full USA and Central USA, you have to preprocess those graphs first.
 ```
 ```
 Commands to execute binary tree algorithm
 Change directory into "binary_tree" folder